truc-c/Comm-Lab-Project/README.md

 <img src="images/desktop.png" width="400" >
 4. Now let's run the get-pip.py file that we just downloaded.
 Type 'python3 get-pip.py' (without quotation marks) into the terminal, just like it is shown in the picture.
 Text will automatically fill the terminal so do not be alarmed.
 <img src="images/run_get_pip.png" width="400" >
-5. Now, let's check to see if you have successfully installed pip by typing "pip --version" (without quotation marks).
+5. Now, let's check to see if you have successfully installed pip by typing "pip3 --version" (without quotation marks but with a space in between "pip3" and "--version").
 The following image should appear:
 <img src="images/check_pip.png" width="650" >

 ## Step 3: Install pydub and xmltodict: